-Press any key of the keypad, the Menu Select or Menu Navigation buttons, or any programmable radio controls or buttons to turn the backlight on.
+Press either the Menu Select or Menu Navigation buttons, or any programmable radio controls or buttons to turn the backlight on.
 Note: The backlight remains on for a preprogrammed time before it automatically turns off completely or returns to the minimum backlight level.